carmenbianca/report-liferay/report.md

 Both would be nice.
 At a minimum the code that is actually included should be verified.

+In the future, Matija asserted that perhaps the Software Heritage API could be used for file-level checks.

 #### When should third-party libraries be verified?
 Only when introduced?
 Every time the tool is run? {-}

 Matija said that the check obviously needs to run at least once.
 It makes sense